apache/cordova-docs/www/docs/en/3.5.0/guide/platforms/android/tools.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: Android Shell Tool Guide
 ---

 # Android Shell Tool Guide

 This guide shows how to use Cordova's set of platform-centered shell tools to develop Android apps.
-This development path, discussed in the Overview, may offer you a greater range of development options than the cross-platform CLI tool described in The Command-Line Interface.
+This development path, discussed in the [Overview](../../overview/index.html), may offer you a greater range of development options than the cross-platform CLI tool described in [The Command-Line Interface](../../cli/index.html).
 For example, you need to use shell tools when deploying a custom Cordova WebView alongside native components.
-Before using either development path, you must first configure the Android SDK environment as described in the Android Platform Guide.
+Before using either development path, you must first configure the Android SDK environment as described in the [Android Platform Guide](index.html).

 To enable shell tools for Android, download Cordova from [cordova.apache.org](http://cordova.apache.org).
 The download contains